yugecin/pawndocimproved/README.md

 Use the `-rfilename` PAWN compiler option to generate a report of your code in XML format.

 After the report was generated, change the `xml-stylesheet` href to `pawndoc.xsl` and put this xsl in the same folder.
+You could also just use `https://raw.githubusercontent.com/yugecin/pawndocimproved/master/pawndoc.xsl`, but this only works in IE and Firefox,  chromium does not allow cross domain resources.

 ---